 - The taller a man is the more likely he will earn more than a shorter man.4

-The personal effects of unconscious bias can be detrimental.
+The personal effects of unconscious bias at work can be detrimental.

 Of those who reported experiencing workplace bias, here is what they revealed: